holgerjs/name-func/README.md

 * [function_app.py](code/function_app.py)
 * [requirements.txt](code/requirements.txt)

 We can then add the previously created code into the `function_app.py` file.
-Furthermore, the requirements.txt needs to be populated since we are using the remote build feature.
+Furthermore, the `requirements.txt` file needs to be populated since we are using the remote build feature.
 A sample can be found in the [code](code/) folder, that includes the following:

 ```python
 # Do not include azure-functions-worker in this file